luost26/prexsyn/docs/index.md

 ## Introduction

-PrexSyn is an efficient, accurate, and programmable model for synthesizable molecular design.
+PrexSyn is an efficient, accurate, and programmable framework for synthesizable molecular design.
 It is based on a decoder-only transformer architecture that autoregressively generates *postfix notations of synthesis*[^postfix] (a molecular representation based on chemical reactions and purchasable building blocks) conditioned on molecular properties.